Note Sourced reference, not medical advice. Editorial standards.

 Should I worry about person-to-person spread from a headline like this?

 Headlines often compress nuance.
 For the U.S. patterns most people are asking about, CDC framing emphasizes rodent-to-human exposure.
-For context on why some outbreak investigations discuss Andes-virus scenarios, see Can hantavirus spread person-to-person?.
+For context on why some outbreak investigations discuss Andes-virus scenarios, see Can hantavirus spread person-to-person? and HFRS and Seoul virus.

 What should I do right now if I’m anxious after reading the news?